ajmalaksar25/gsab/README.md

 # GSheetsDB

-A Python library that enables using Google Sheets as a database backend with features like schema validation, encryption, and a web dashboard.
+A Python library that enables using Google Sheets as a database backend with features like schema validation and encryption.

 ## Features

 - 🔒 Secure Google Sheets integration with OAuth2
 - 📊 Schema validation and type checking
 - 🔐 Field-level encryption for sensitive data
-- 🌐 Web dashboard for easy management
-- 🚀 Async/await support
+- 🌐 Async/await support
 - 📝 Comprehensive logging
-- ⚡ Rate limiting and quota management

 ## Installation